KoiiKikko/The-Unbroken-Chain-Project/README.md

 grateful_dead_info_scraper
 A Koii Task for Scraping Grateful Dead Information

 This Koii task is designed to scrape information related to the Grateful Dead from a specified website.
 It utilizes Axios to make HTTP requests and Cheerio to parse HTML content.
+Earn $DEAD tokens for running this task

 Installation: